Maximum of 500 Circuits can be created per organization.

 Code View

-Circuit states are categorized as follows:
+Circuit states are categorized into the following groups:

 Constructing a circuit in Builder View involves two steps: